OWASP/Top10/2021/docs/A04_2021-Insecure_Design.md

 A new category for 2021 focuses on risks related to design and architectural flaws, with a call for more use of threat modeling, secure design patterns, and reference architectures.
-Notable CWEs include *CWE-209: Generation of Error Message Containing Sensitive Information*, *CWE-256: Unprotected Storage of Credentials*, *CWE-501: Trust Boundary Violation*, and *CWE-522: Insufficiently Protected Credentials*.
+Notable Common Weakness Enumerations (CWEs) include *CWE-209: Generation of Error Message Containing Sensitive Information*, *CWE-256: Unprotected Storage of Credentials*, *CWE-501: Trust Boundary Violation*, and *CWE-522: Insufficiently Protected Credentials*.